vlazzarini/vanilla/10.Tonnetz/README.md

 For this example, we provide the Csound code as a CSD file.
-This depends on a data file containg audio samples (as soundfonts), which we can provide to the local filesystem using the same method introduced in earlier example.
+This depends on a data file containg audio samples (as soundfonts), which we can provide to the local filesystem using the same method introduced in earlier examples.

 Since we are using MIDI, we need to pass in the option to use MIDI input,